Chinese Slaves and Coolies - Kǔ lì

 European men and coolies on a rubber plantation, probably in Java. c.
 1915.
 Image by Onnes Kurkdjian available under a Creative Commons License

-The local officials in China, both Chinese and British, were appalled by the trade, but could do very little to stop it.
+The local officials in China, both Chinese and British, were appalled by the trade, but could do very little to stop it as lawyers had made it legal.

 Transportation from China